The Naked Week: Ep5. Tariffic Trump retaliation, and Woop Woop - it's the sound of the Thought Police.

 The Tom Cruise film in which police go around detaining people for pre-crimes in a nightmarish, dystopian future, which is where we all live now.

-okay we don't whoop we're british 200 tariff
+Okay, we don't whoop we're British, 200% tariff.

-but what do we know about the quaker house six well i wanted to check my notes here here because they are suspected crimes, okay?
+But what do we know about the Quaker House 6?
+Well, I wanted to check my my notes here because they are suspected crimes, okay?
+I do have to report this meeting accurately for legal reasons.

 According to reports, they were arrested while they were, quote, sitting in a circle eating breadsticks and hummus.

-So do not mix hummus and hammas.
+So, do not mix hummus and hammas.

 Let's not forget they also had breadsticks.
+Oh.

+Nothing but thugs.
 I say, hang a lot of them.

 Well, to be fair to the police, we don't know what they were planning on doing with those breadsticks.